Chart Color Schemes

 Ooralea has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects that could impact this region.
-Notable ones are Mackay Technology Park, The Gardens at Ooralea, Ooralea Local Plan, and Mackay Aquatic and Recreation Complex (Mackay ARC).
-Below is a list of those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects that may impact this area.
+Notable projects include Mackay Technology Park, The Gardens at Ooralea, Ooralea Local Plan, and Mackay Aquatic and Recreation Complex (Mackay ARC).
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.